 Film 14 recently released the book trailer for the thriller “Red Hotel.”
-To highlight this wonderful book and the creative team behind it, we spoke with one of its authors, Gary Grossman, about the book, his career, and his experience making book trailers with Film 14.
+To highlight this wonderful book and the creative team behind it, we spoke with author Gary Grossman about the book, his career, and his experience making book trailers with Film 14.

-Gary: “My book writing began with non-fiction works on early television history.
+Author Gary Grossman: “My book writing began with non-fiction works on early television history.
 However, it was in 2001, after I was in New York City on September 11th, that I considered writing political thrillers.
-The experience of being there on that day, at that time, changed me, as it changed the world.
-I began thinking about a plot that could take 30 or more years to incubate.
-And what could be worth the wait?
+The experience of being there on that day and at that time, changed me, as it changed the world.
+I began thinking about a plot that could take 30 or more years to incubate and what could be worth the wait?
 The American presidency itself, plotted by a sleeper spy conspiracy.
 The thriller “Executive Actions” launched my career as a novelist.
 18 years later and six books (with another nearly finished), I’m happy to add best-selling writer to my credits.”

 2. What’s the elevator pitch for “Red Hotel?”

-Gary: “When a bomb rips the façade off of the Kensington Hotel in Tokyo, dozens are killed and injured while one man walks calmly away from the devastation.
+Author Gary Grossman: “When a bomb rips the façade off of the Kensington Hotel in Tokyo, dozens are killed and injured.
+One man walks calmly away from the devastation.
 Former Army intelligence officer Dan Reilly, now an international hotel executive with high level CIA access, makes it his mission to track the terrorist down.”

 Gary: “Red Hotel’s” exploits are based on the work of co-author Ed Fuller, the former President of Marriott International.
 In reality, Ed created the threat assessment warning system that’s integral to the plot of the book.
 He supervised the recovery after the hotel bombings in Jakarta.
 He arranged to get guests and staff to safety in Cairo after the fall of Mubarak, and likewise in Tripoli when Gaddafi’s regime ended.
 He’s stood face-to-face with Mexican cartel leaders, negotiated the release of kidnapped staffers in two continents, and regularly consults with America’s foreign intelligence agencies.
 Ed Fuller is the real deal.”